Péter Gaszner: Specialty

-His specialties were: sleep disorder, panic disorder, phobia, depression, manic depression, anxiety disorders, sleep disorder, alcohol and individual life problems, relationship disorders, crisis situations, integration problems, obsessive-compulsive disorder, mood disorders, schizophrenia, menstrual disorders.
+His specialties were: sleep disorder, panic disorder, phobia, depression, bipolar disorder, anxiety disorders, sleep disorder, alcohol and individual life problems, relationship disorders, crisis situations, integration problems, obsessive-compulsive disorder, mood disorders, schizophrenia, menstrual disorders.
 For example, phobias and related anxiety disorders are the most common forms of mental illness, occurring in 20 to 40 percent of the population.
 2.5-3 percent of the domestic population may suffer from obsessive-compulsive disorder.
 Schizophrenia occurs in 0.7-1% of the Hungarian population.
 These diseases can now be cured, more precisely, asymptomatic can be ensured if the patient cooperates with the doctor.
 In 2002, Péter Gaszner, on the healing effectiveness of psychiatry, said: “It is no coincidence that I was talking about asymptomatic and not healing.
 We can cure a disease for which we know for sure.
 Psychiatric treatments are not comparable to the effectiveness of treatments used in physical medicine.
 People's mental difficulties cannot be solved with chemicals.
 Drugs administered in psychiatry only serve to chemically suppress unpleasant mental manifestations, but this does not help the person to overcome their mental difficulty in the long run.
-It's no coincidence that when medicated patients stop taking the drug, they “relapse”: their symptoms recur, which psychiatrists usually say, “they haven't taken their medication long enough,” but in reality, these drugs don't restore the drug. mental health and only suppress the symptoms for as long as they are taken.”
+It's no coincidence that when medicated patients stop taking the drug, they 'relapse': their symptoms recur, while psychiatrists usually say, 'they haven't taken their medication long enough,' but in reality, these drugs don't restore mental health and only suppress the symptoms for as long as they are taken.”
 Péter Gaszner was the president of the Hungarian Society of Psychopharmacology, as he specialized in psychopharmacology, as the pharmacological treatment of nerve and mental illnesses has significantly transformed therapy since the 1950s.
 Chlorpromazine was first discovered.
 From the 1970s, when selective compounds appeared, development accelerated even more.
 Péter Gaszner successfully used traditional psychotherapy in combination with medication.
 His research in this area was published, inter alia, in 1989, entitled “Pharmacological Treatment of Mental Illnesses”.
 He summarized it in his 139-page book.